PySport/tracking_data_container/RFC.md

 The container combines high-performance, zero-copy data access with a rich metadata model, enabling efficient workflows, semantic column selection, and reproducibility.
 All packages in the ecosystem are expected to use this container as the primary I/O interface.

+Note: it should probably extend the `TrackingDataset` from kloppy.

 ---

 ## Motivation